 LRTC uses best practices in all aspects of cargo handling and is constantly investing in new and better ways to improve for the welfare of our employees and the community of Richmond, California.
 We purchased a high capacity portable ship loader in 2010 which has allowed us to load vessels faster while reducing emissions.
 In 2012 we installed a 320 foot long covered conveyor bridge that incorporates best practices while moving cargo through the yard.
 Long-term plans are to retrofit our dry bulk conveyors with new belts, scrapers, covers, pans and high-pressure water sprays.

 Our sister company, the Richmond Pacific Railroad Corporation, received Moyer Grants from the Bay Area Air Quality District to retrofit its three locomotives with completely rebuilt diesel engines.
 This has maximized fuel efficiency and significantly reduced diesel particulate matter emissions.
 Each of the three locomotives has advanced automatic shutdown systems that save fuel and reduce emissions.
-The Richmond Pacific Railroad, in cooperation with the California Air Resource Board and National Railway Equipment will be testing the first locomotive built to conform to EPA Tier 4 emissions standards.
-The locomotive, a two engine "gen-set" locomotive, should be on RPRC's property by early 2013.
-This locomotive will conform to the highest emissions standards that the EPA has instituted, and will be one of the cleanest locomotives ever built.
+The Richmond Pacific Railroad, in cooperation with the California Air Resource Board and National Railway Equipment has been testing the first locomotive built to conform to EPA Tier 4 emissions standards.
+The locomotive, a two engine "gen-set" locomotive, has been in operation since early 2013.
+This locomotive conforms to the highest emissions standards that the EPA has instituted, and is one of the cleanest operating locomotives currently operating.

 A greener future means changing the way we do our jobs every day.
 In line with LRTC's commitment to stewardship, our personnel are being trained in pollution prevention, storm water management, spill response, and best management practices.
 Many of our employees live and work in the Richmond.
 Our employees are committed to improving the environment by applying best management practices to material handling and reducing diesel emissions.